Kagome chiral spin liquid in transition metal dichalcogenide moir\'e bilayers

 where the $\tilde\phi_{ij}$ are linear combinations of the $\phi_{jk}$ phases from Eq.~\eqref{eq:H_hubb}, and we neglected very small four-spin terms.
 The sum over $ij$ runs over neighbors as illustrated in Fig.~\ref{fig:Phase_Diagram}(d).
 The spin model of Eq.~\eqref{eq:H_spin} contains XXZ and Dzyaloshinskii-Moriya (DM) terms caused by the nonzero phases $\phi_{jk}$ in the extended Hubbard model.
-These phases are constrained by symmetry~\cite{Rademaker:2021arXivSOC} and translate into the phases for the spin model as follows: $\tilde \phi_1 = 4\pi/3$, $\tilde \phi_2 = 0$, and $\tilde \phi_3 = 2\pi/3$ for nearest, next-nearest and third-nearest neighbor couplings, respectively.
-This combination allows for a local three sublattice gauge transformation (a spin rotation in the $x$-$y$ plane) as depicted in Fig.~\ref{fig:trafo} that brings the model into $SU(2)$ invariant form, hence, the model still exhibits a hidden $SU(2)$ symmetry~\cite{Zang2021,Wietek2022}.

-As a result, the {\em structure} of the phase diagram of our kagome spin model \eqref{eq:H_spin} coincides exactly with the that of an $SU(2)$ invariant $J_1$-$J_2$-$J_3$-$J_3'$ model on the kagome lattice, despite the presence of the DM interactions.
+These phases are constrained by symmetry~\cite{Rademaker:2021arXivSOC} and translate into the phases for the spin model as follows: $\tilde \phi_1 = 4\pi/3$, $\tilde \phi_2 = 0$, and $\tilde \phi_3 = 2\pi/3$ for nearest, next-nearest and next-next-nearest neighbor couplings, respectively.
+This combination allows for a local three sublattice gauge transformation (a spin rotation in the $x$-$y$ plane)~\cite{SM} that brings the model into $SU(2)$-invariant form, hence, the model still exhibits a hidden $SU(2)$ symmetry~\cite{Pan2020a,Zang2021,Wietek2022}.
+As a result, the {\em structure} of the phase diagram of our kagome spin model \eqref{eq:H_spin} coincides exactly with that of an $SU(2)$-invariant $J_1$-$J_2$-$J_3$-$J_3'$ model on the kagome lattice, despite the presence of the DM interactions.
 The phase diagram of this model for $J_3'=0$ has been studied previously with DMRG~\cite{Gong2015}.
 We remark here already that the numerical results we report are consistent with this previous work in the range of parameters studied in Ref.~\cite{Gong2015}.
-Note, however, that the spin patterns in the magnetically ordered phases are changed by the transformation of Fig.~\ref{fig:trafo} relative to the phases of the $SU(2)$ invariant model.
+Note, however, that the spin patterns in the magnetically ordered phases are changed by the gauge transformation relative to the phases of the $SU(2)$-invariant model.